codeverlan/open-interpreter/README.md

 - `sample_config.yaml`: Contains the main configuration for the interpreter.
 - `frontend_config.yaml`: Contains frontend-specific settings and API endpoint configurations.

+## Documentation

+Detailed documentation for specific features can be found in the `docs/` directory.
+For information about the Agent Manager, refer to `docs/AgentManager.md`.

 ## Contributing